healingtheacademy

 Background

-The long-term objective of this award is to increase the capacity of graduate students, faculty, staff, on- and off-campus healthcare providers, and university administrators to collaborate in patient centered outcomes research and/or comparative effectiveness research (PCOR/CER) that effectively addresses the mental health needs of underrepresented graduate students and improves health outcomes among this patient population.
+The long-term objective of this award is to increase the capacity of graduate students, faculty, staff, on- and off-campus healthcare providers, and university administrators to collaborate in patient centered outcomes research and/or comparative effectiveness research (PCOR/CER) that effectively addresses the mental health needs of historically marginalized graduate and professional students.

 We propose three aims to meet our long-term objective:

-1. Engage key stakeholders (graduate student patients, healthcare providers, academic researchers, and university administrators) in a collaborative governance structure and a mental health task force (MHT).
+1. Engage key stakeholders in a collaborative governance structure and a mental health taskforce

-2. Build graduate student patients, healthcare provider, administrator, and researcher capacity to engage in PCOR/CER through co-learning activities focused on underrepresented graduate student mental health and patient-centered and partnered research.
+2. Build stakeholder capacity to engage in PCOR/CER through co-learning activities focused on the mental health and patient-centered research with historically marginalized graduate and professional students (HMGPS).
+Here you can find the co-learning activities developed.

-3. Conduct deliberative democracy forums to prioritize research on the mental health needs of underrepresented graduate students and convene research workgroups to prepare for future PCOR/CER.
+3. Conduct deliberative democracy forums to prioritize research on the mental health needs of HMGPS and convene research workgroups to prepare for future PCOR/CER

 This project is a collaboration between the University of California, Riverside (UCR) School of Medicine, University of California Graduate and Professional Council (UCGPC), UCR Health, and Solid Ground Wellness in Recovery.